elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

     ??? danger "Solution"

-        Any of these programming laungages are more than capable enough to open files, read contents applying transformations and filter the output based on some criteria.
+        Any of these programming languages are more than capable enough to open files, read contents applying transformations and filter the output based on some criteria.
 Use the one you feel more comfortable with.

 !!! example "Challenge 2"